LMCuber/QuickPed/README.md

 % Retrieved 2025-12-22, License - CC BY-SA 4.0

 # Project backlog
-- [x] Social force model for pedestrians
+- [x] 🟥 Social force model for pedestrians
-- [x] Basic UI for changing parameters
+- [x] 🟥 Basic UI for changing parameters
+- [x] 🟥 Placing environmental objects + persistence across runs
+- [ ] 🟥 Node system
+- [ ] 🟥 A variety of environmental objects, such as revolving queues, revolving doors, waiting areas
+- [ ] 🟧 Editing environmental objects after creation
-- [ ] Quadtree for collisions
+- [ ] 🟧 Quadtree for collisions
-- [ ] Node system

 ## Won't haves
-- _Macroscoping modeling_
+- **Macroscoping modeling**
-The scope of this project is microscopic agent-based modeling
+The scope of this project is microscopic agent-based modeling.
-- _Any type of scripting support_
+- **Any type of scripting support**
 The project should maximize development time and ease of use.
-Scripting is a fast turn-off for non-coders.
+Scripting is a fast turn-off for non-coders and overcomplicates things.
-- _Others means of agent simulation, such as vehicles or industrial processes_ This would substantially increase the scope and complexity of the project, and should either be an add-on or a separate application altogether.
+- **Others means of agent simulation, such as vehicles or industrial processes** This would substantially increase the scope and complexity of the project, and should either be an add-on or a separate application altogether.

 # How to run